Zygomatic Dental Implants in Sydney

 • Another study in the International Journal of Oral and Maxillofacial Surgery found a 10-year survival rate of 91.8%.

-With proper care, zygomatic implants can last for many years, providing a stable, secure and natural-looking result.
+With proper care, zygomatic dental implants can last for many years, providing a stable, secure, and natural-looking result.

 Zygomatic Dental Implant Process Step by Step